lulzzz/FluentDispatch/README.md

 }
 ```

-GrandCentralDispatch supports **dependency injection**, the cluster will be available through it accross the whole application and relies on a singleton lifetime.
-You can also declare it and use it manually as explained [here](https://github.com/bbougot/GrandCentralDispatch/blob/master/GrandCentralDispatch.Sample/Program.cs).
+FluentDispatch supports **dependency injection**, the cluster will be available through it accross the whole application and relies on a singleton lifetime.
+You can also declare it and use it manually as explained [here](https://github.com/bbougot/FluentDispatch/blob/master/FluentDispatch.Sample/Program.cs).

 Once your cluster is defined, you can use it as follow: